pnadon/hylia-demo/src/posts/web-crawler-with-python.md

 into the folder *programmer_memes*.
 Good luck!

 ## About Dictionaries
-Python dictionaries are structured in "key": "value" pairs.
+*Python* *Dictionaries* are structured in "key": "value" pairs.
 For example, if I had
 ```python
 data = {
     "key": "apple"